Frankenstein (Universal film series): Proposed remakes

 Universal Pictures has sought to remake Bride of Frankenstein on several occasions.
 While the novel Frankenstein has been adapted to film many times, Bride of Frankensteins closest remake was the non-Universal film The Bride (1985), starring Sting, Clancy Brown, and Jennifer Beals.
 In 1991, the studio sought to remake the film for cable television with Martin Scorsese expressed interest in directing.
 In 1998, it was announced that Industrial Light & Magic were in production of a photorealistic full-length CGI animated sequel to the Bride of Frankenstein titled Frankenstein and the Wolfman.

 In the first decade of the 21st century, Universal paired with Imagine Entertainment and contracted Shari Springer Berman and Robert Pulcini, who wrote the screenplay for American Splendor, to write a remake.
 The screenwriters set the story in contemporary New York.
 Jacob Estes was also involved with the project at one point and wrote a draft.
 In June 2009, Universal and Imagine entered discussions with director Neil Burger and his writing partner Dirk Wittenborn, and producer Brian Grazer was assigned to oversee the development of the remake.

 In December 2015, Variety reported that David Koepp will write the script.
 By October 2017, it was reported that pre-production had begun when the creative team and studio decided to postpone the release in order to further work on the script with intentions being to improve the story.
 Javier Bardem and Angelina Jolie were still attached to the film as Frankenstein's monster and the film's reluctant bride, respectively.
 The same month Condon stated that should Jolie decide to leave the project, he would be interested in seeing Gal Gadot play the titular character.
 On November 8, Alex Kurtzman and Chris Morgan moved on to other projects, leaving the future of the Dark Universe in doubt.
 In November 2019, Condon reflected on the proposed Bride of Frankenstein remake not entering production.
 He stated: "That was a heartbreaker, really [...] the simplest way to say it is that I think The Mummy, and not to say anything against the movie, but the fact that that hadn't worked for them and it was the beginning of this whole reinvention of their monsters gave them cold feet at the end of the day.
 Because David Koepp was writing the script, I thought it was unbelievably good, and we were on the verge of making a really beautiful movie, I thought.
 So that was a shame".
 Later that same month, James Wan was announced to serve as producer on a reboot of the Frankenstein film series.
-Jason Blum expressed interest in joining the production in a producing role.
+On a 2020 episode of The Evolution of Horror podcast, Jason Blum expressed an interest in joining the production in a producing role.
 In March 2020, Robbie Thompson was hired to serve as screenwriter, with the plot revolving around a group of teenagers who discover that a neighbor is creating a monster in their basement.
 The project will be a joint production between Universal Pictures and Wan's Atomic Monster.